hansegard/fruit-harvester-challenge/README.md

 - You can use any web framework of your choice if you decide to create a REST API or a web page/dashboard.
 - You can use AI tools like ChatGPT to help you with the implementation, but please make sure to understand the code and not just copy-paste it.
+- Try to build a solution which is responsive, even at larger time horizons and data volumes.
+For example, if the harvester reports every 10 seconds for a whole day, that would be 8640 messages per harvester, and with 2 harvesters that would be 17280 messages per day.
+The solution should be able to handle this amount of data without significant performance degradation.

 ### Practical information

 - Please contact me if you have any questions regarding the task/if something isn't working as expected.
-- When you are done, please zip the project and send it to me.
-A meeting will be booked where we together go through the solution and discuss your design decisions.
+- When you are done, please create a pull request in this repo or zip the project and send it to me.
+Make sure to include any SQL schemas, for example by including the table definitions in `.sql` format.
+A meeting will be booked where we together will go through the solution and discuss your design decisions.

 **Good luck and have fun!**